-The Singapore Dollar is the currency of the island state of Singapore.
+The Singapore dollar (SGD) is the currency of the island state of Singapore.
+The symbol of the currency is S$.
+It is divided into 100 cents.
 The currency is issued and monitored by the Monetary Authority of Singapore.
-All issued Singapore Dollars in circulation are fully backed by Singapore’s foreign reserves to maintain public confidence.

 - Highly urbanized Singapore ranks in the world’s top five as a financial center, an oil refining center, a port, and for number of US Dollar at par millionaire households per capita.